fedluc/qupled/docs/examples.rst

 This example sets up a simple STLS calculation plots some of the results that are produced once the calculation are completed.
 In order not to clutter too much the plot of the ideal density response we plot only the results for a few matsubara frequencies.
+There are two ways to access the results of the calculation:
-At the end of the example the data for the static structure factor is extracted from the object used in the solution and printed on screen.
+Directly from the object used to perform the calculation and from the output file created at the end of the run.
+The example illustrates how the static structure factor can be accessed with both these methods, other quantities can be accessed in the same way.

 .. literalinclude:: ../examples/solveStls.py
    :language: python